outdreamer/build-a-cure-1/docs/to_do.md

     ['to put down by force or authority', 'limit the range or extent of', 'limit, block, or decrease the action or function of', 'control and refrain from showing; of emotions, desires, impulses, or behavior']

+  - add subjectivity/polarity + operator pattern function to get_all_versions

   - add function to derive pos == 'verb' from defs like: